isri-aist/CALL-M_core/set_up_robot/README_instructions.md

 - Restart the computer

 # Install and run CALLM workspace
+- Restart your computer to ensure everything is correctly installed
 - You can close all ssh connections with the JETSON an the NUC
 - In the CALLM github root repository, open /robot_ws_ros2/README.md, and follow instructions